hassoeni/Excel-joiner/README.md

 <h1>Installation</h1>
 <li>Download this file from github and save it to a folder on your computer.</li>
-<li>make a new folder inside this folder and name it ExcelFolder, notice the camel case</li>
+<li>Make a new folder inside this folder and name it ExcelFolder, notice the camel case</li>
 <li>Place your excel files here. <strong>IMPORTANT!</strong> mark each sheet as a table!</li>
 <li>If you have python installed on your pc: open vs code and run the file</li>